last update: 18.09.2020

 Sophie Andreetta studied anthropology at the University of Liège, then obtained a master’s degree in International Politics and Human Rights from City University London.
 In 2011, she received a doctoral fellowship from the Belgian Fund for Scientific Research.
 Her project focused on the implementation of the Beninese Code on Persons and Family, more specifically on the itineraries of those who decided to take inheritance disputes to court in Cotonou.
 Her research showed that in inheritance cases, judicial procedures are more about negotiating a new place within the family and, by extension, a new way of sharing property, than they are about following the law and legal decisions to the letter.
 Her work delves into the work of judges, the everyday functioning of the courts, and the role of legal professionals and their interactions with customers in the production of ‘justice’ as a public service.
 It also emphasizes the symbolic power of the state and the place of formal rules and institutions that people are able to mobilize in order to challenge family hierarchies, despite the common association of public administrations with corruption and informal dynamics.

 Based on her earlier work in West Africa, Andreetta also obtained a postdoctoral fellowship with the Fund for Scientific Research at the University of Liège.
-Her project focuses on African bar associations, the social and political circumstances of their development, and on the professional paths and social status of their members in Benin and Ghana.
+Her newest project focuses on African bar associations, the social and political circumstances of their development, and on the professional paths and social status of their members in Benin and Ghana.
 It also looks at the everyday work of the members of the bar and their interactions with clients in order to better understand the place of the service professions (les professions libérales in particular) in contemporary African societies and their role in the appropriation of legal reforms and in the production of public services.

 Why Law & Anthropology?